 An organ as basic as the kidney does not appear to vary much between mammals.
 Experiments in kidneys disease are most acceptable to animal welfare advocates these days when they are done in rats.
-The cells that researches zero in on in declining kidney function are the podocytes , cells in the kidney’s filtering apparatus that underlies its blood-cleansing abilities.
+The cells that researchers zero in on in declining kidney function are the podocytes, cells in the kidney’s filtering apparatus that underlie its blood-cleansing abilities.
 Once podocytes loss begins, like a tree, bent to a severe angle by a storm – it will continue to slowly fall even after the wind ceases even though the remaining filers “super nephrons” enlarge (hypertrophy) and work harder.
 There is considerable evidence that medications called ACE inhibitors can slow that loss.
-The ACE inhibitor most often chosen for pets are benazepril and enalapril If your pet is placed on an ACE inhibitor, it is wise to be sure that its blood creatinine levels do not increase.
+The ACE inhibitor most often chosen for pets are benazepril and enalapril.
+If your pet is placed on an ACE inhibitor, it is wise to be sure that its blood creatinine levels do not increase.
 In later kidney failure when the remaining kidney filters (glomeruli) are filtering way above their normal capacity, ACE inhibitors occasionally drop the kidney’s internal pressure so low that the pet’s uremia actually worsens.
-The best monitoring test in those situations is a 24 hours creatinine clearance test or another test that estimates your pet’s GFR.
+The best monitoring test in those situations is a 24-hour creatinine clearance test or another test that estimates your pet’s GFR.

 Certain compounds called phosphate binders can block the absorption of phosphorus from your cat’s foods while it is still within its digestive system.
 At one time, aluminum hydroxide was suggested.
 Dietitians now think that more modern products that are free of aluminum are safer.
 Some common ones are calcium acetate (PhosLo®), sevelamer (Renagel®) and Epakitin®.
-There are others. ( read here )
+There are others. (read here)